mmamedov/page-cache/README.md

 - setFileLock(false|int) - Set PHP file locking mechanism for cache file writing.
 Disable locking by setting it to false.
 - enableHeaders(bool) - Enable/disable HTTP headers related to caching.
 It is highly recommended that you turn it on.
 - forwardHeaders(bool) - Enable/disable fetching HTTP headers from your app and forwarding it to browser on every request
+- isHeadersForwardingEnabled():bool - Return true if HTTP headers forwarding was enabled
-- clearCache() - Removes all content from cache directory.
+- clearCache() - Removes all content from cache storage.

 Check source code for more available methods.